dcanasp/memory_bank/architecture/Quality attributes/Performance.md

 A core feature of [[system architecture]].
 And the most asked for quality attribute.
-Performance is not only algorithm speed[^1]: .
+Performance is not only algorithm speed[^1].
 It includes disk operations, connection pools, communication bottle necks.
 The architect is the one who has to manage all of those things, You can have the best algorithm and still have the worse performance.

 [^1]: In terms of system architecture as i mentioned there are a lot of important parts of performance.
 But algorithmic and data structure performance is also a great part.
 Also, understanding the technologies (including [[hardware]]) that you use and optimizing can be the biggest part of achieving high performance

-But mainly there are two problems that hinder performance[^1]:. **Resource management**, how to manage the resources i currently have (things like catching or queues) and **controlling resources demands** (not allowing race conditions, limiting the amount of events at a time).
+But mainly there are two problems that hinder performance[^1]. **Resource management**, how to manage the resources i currently have (things like catching or queues) and **controlling resources demands** (not allowing race conditions, limiting the amount of events at a time).

 This note does not focus on Scalability.
 That is not the only solution for performance, this note takes a look of what to do when you can't handle so much load, there are still great options that don't include scaling vertically or horizontally.

 # problem

 You have to understand that as with everything software there is a trade-off.
 In this case the main 3 players are **Time**, **Space** and [[network]] [[bandwidth]].
 When speaking of time, this is [[CPU]] speed, the time can be high but the [[CPU]] usage can be low.
-This players are also related to cost, But you have to decide how to solve a performance problem based on those 3 conditions
+This players are also related to cost, But you have to decide how to solve a performance problem based on those 3 conditions.

 # Tactics
 ## Control Resource Demand